ma74a/search-by-image/README.md

 - **Easy-to-use API**: Simple REST API with FastAPI for image upload and search
 - **Web Interface**: Basic web interface for uploading and searching images
 - **Dockerized**: Easy deployment with Docker
+- **Cloud Deployment**: Deployed on Hugging Face Spaces for easy access

 ## How It Works